WARNING: Watch lovers may find the following content distressing.

 Bremont Martin Baker

 While partnering with a company that makes ejection seats like Martin Baker might sound pretty niche, it affords some opportunities for crazy wristwatch tests.
-Yes, British watch brand Bremont straps its watches to crash test dummies, blasts them out of airplane cockpits, and then checks to see that the watches are alright.
-Even just watching the video is a little jarring.
-While some of these watches can only be purchased by people who have actually ejected in a Martin Barker ejection seat, other models are commercially available.
+Yes, British watch brand Bremont straps its watches to crash test dummies, blasts them out of airplane cockpits, and then checks to see that the watches are alright. just watching some of Martin Baker's test videos is a little jarring.
+While some of these watches can only be purchased by people who have actually ejected in a Martin Barker ejection seat, plenty of other models are commercially available.

 Seiko Marinemaster Professional 1000m